RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 ### Study design

-The study consists of three tasks, given in the following order: 2AFC, LexTALE, and Empathy quotient.
+The study consists of three tasks, given in the following order: a two-alternative forced choice task (2AFC), followed by the LexTALE, and, finally, the Empathy quotient (EQ).

 In the 2AFC task participants will be presented with an audio file containing a statement (declarative: broad focus or narrow focus) or a